OpenSourceEconomics/econ-project-templates/docs/source/guides_explanations/environments.rst

     $ conda activate <env_name>

 ..
-  comment:: <env_name> , evironment in project folder
+  comment:: <env_name> , environment in project folder

 Repeat this step every time you want to run your project from a new terminal window.